 An internal chimney breast can be removed at ground and/or first floor without having to remove the external stack.
-This avoids the need to alter the roof or external appearance and character of the building.
+No only does this mean it is actually not as disruptive as you might have thought, but it also avoids the need to alter the roof or external appearance and character of the building.

 Bear in mind that you only remove sections of the chimney.
 Anything remaining above, such as the stack, will need to be supported.

-An external chimney stack can be removed from outside the building and, if done with care, need not cause disruption to internal decoration.
+External chimney stack removal can be done from outside the building and, if done carefully, need not disrupt any internal decoration.

-Removing an internal chimney breast, however, will create lots of dust and debris, so the room should be cleared and sealed off from the rest of the property as best as possible.
-Any gas, plumbing or electrical services for existing or old heating appliances to be removed should be isolated and altered first.
+Removing an internal chimney breast, however, is a mess job.
+It will create lots of dust and debris, so the room should be cleared and sealed off from the rest of the property as much as possible.

-If upper sections of the chimney are being kept they should be supported using strongboys on steel acrow props before removing the structure below.
-This support should be retained until the new permanent support, designed by a structural engineer, is in place.
+If upper sections of the chimney are being retained, they will need to be supported using strongboys on steel acrow props before removing the structure below.
+This support should be kept in place until the new permanent support, designed by a structural engineer, is in place.

-The ground floor stack should be taken down to ground level and you must ensure damp prevention measures are in place to suit the concrete or timber subfloor structure.
+On the ground floor, the stack should be taken down to ground level.
+Ensure suitable damp prevention measures are in place, something that will depend on whether you have a concrete or timber subfloor structure.
 Any voids in the wall, floor and ceilings will need to be filled and made good.

-Once the structural work is complete, the wall will need to be replastered and decorated.
-The flooring may need updating to fill the reclaimed space.
+Once the structural work is complete, walls will need replastering and decorating.
+The flooring may also need updating to fill the reclaimed space.

 Costs include plastering and making good skirting, etc. Additional allowance should be made for making good decoration and floor finishes.
 Expect the work to take one to two weeks.